clbx/Cosmic/doc/Cosmic Processor Specifications.md

 ### CALL

 Call subroutine at location.
-Pushes current location onto stack, jumps to new location
+Pushes current location onto stack, jumps to new location **Maybe axe absolute and indirect since you'll need to know what you're calling and that'll be handled mostly by the assembler**

 ```
 push pc; pc = oper		x x I P  O C N Z